segmentstream-com/segmentstream-com.github.io/_docs/integrations/mindbox.md

 In this section, you will learn:
 * How to enable or disable Mindbox on your site.
+* How to set up Mindbox push notifications.
 * How to send custom parameters and events to Mindbox.

 Mindbox is a platform for automated direct communication with clients: email, push, sms, instant messengers.
 SegmentStream allows you to send data about the behavior of your users to [Mindbox](https://mindbox.ru).